Links on Android Authority may earn us a commission. Learn more.

 Open your internet browser on your device and go to iCloud.com.
 Sign in with your iCloud login credentials.
 You will then see your iCloud dashboard.
 Click Photos.

 Navigate to the photo you want to download.
 In the bottom right-hand corner, you will see a small circle with three horizontal dots.
-Tap it, and a menu will pop up in the middle of the screen.
+Tap it, and a menu will appear in the middle of the screen.
 Select Download, and the image will be downloaded to your device.

 How to download iCloud photos to your Mac or PC